interledger/rfcs/0029-stream/0029-stream.md

 A server MUST communicate the following values to a client using an **authenticated, encrypted** communication channel (such as HTTPS).
 Key exchange is NOT provided by STREAM.

-- STREAM Version (optional -- assumed to be version 1 unless specified)
+- STREAM Version (OPTIONAL -- assumed to be version 1 unless specified)
 - Server ILP Address
 - Cryptographically secure random or pseudorandom shared secret (it is RECOMMENDED to use 32 bytes)